DC Fan Motor Systems

 • Easier maintenance through diagnostic feedback and modular design.

-Technicians should understand PWM/PAM operation and feedback control principles to accurately diagnose faults and confirm normal system behavior.
+Technicians should understand PWM and PAM operation, together with feedback-control principles, to accurately diagnose faults and confirm normal system behaviour.